karliuka/m2.SmartCategory/README.md

 ## Install

+To install the Smart Category, You must install kit of extensions:
+- Smart Category - base of Smart Categories functionality.
+- [Smart Category Configurable](https://github.com/karliuka/m2.SmartCategoryConfigurable) - changes simple products to their parents for configurable products.

-#### Install with Composer as you go (recommend)
+#### Install via Composer (recommend)
-The corresponding version of the extension will be installed automatically.
+The corresponding version of the Smart Category Kit will be installed automatically.

 1. Go to Magento2 root folder